Bruce M. Small, M.Ed.

 In 2007 the Ontario Government began a process designed to bring government regulation to the field of psychotherapy, which was previously unregulated.
-The College of Registered Psychotherapists of Ontario came fully into existence by proclamation as of April 2015, and many therapists, Bruce included, have been accepted for registration already.
-Bruce's recently upgraded educational credentials were more than sufficient to support his registration in the category of Registered Psychotherapist.
-Bruce is currently being supervised by his counselling mentor Shirley Russ, who has many years experience as a psychotherapist and peer counselling trainer.
+The College of Registered Psychotherapists of Ontario came fully into existence by proclamation as of April 2015, and many therapists, Bruce included, have been accepted for registration.
+Bruce's upgraded educational credentials were more than sufficient to support his registration in the category of Registered Psychotherapist.

 Bruce has recently begun to highlight his work with men – helping them loosen themselves from decades of social programming including sexism, misogynysm and macho training.
 Many women have experienced bad treatment at the hands of men, and while supporting women in their recovery from trauma and helping them regain power and rid themselves of internalized symptoms of oppression is essential, it is important that therapists also work in parallel to assist the men who have contributed to ill treatment of women in changing their internal attitudes and outward behaviour, so that the cycle is never repeated.
 For a more complete discussion of Bruce's work with men, click here.

 In the interest of full disclosure, readers contemplating therapy are invited to download informed consent documents in advance.
-These include a general description and consent to the therapeutic procedure (click here), a client data form and consent to communications (click here), and a fee disclosure form and application for sliding scale (click here).
-Note: Bruce occasionally has pro bono (without charge) openings for counselling people with severe financial restrictions.
-Contact him confidentially to discuss this possibility if it fits your present circumstances.
-Bruce's pro bono policy is described here.)
-The first session is usually 1-1.5 hours in length, and is without charge so that a potential client may meet Bruce, review informed consent documents, ask questions, air concerns and preview issues and goals, without committing to continue therapy.
+These include a general description and consent to the therapeutic procedure (click here for individuals and here for couples), a client data form and consent to communications (click here for individuals and here for couples), and a fee disclosure form and application for sliding scale (click here).
+The first session is usually 1-1.25 hours in length, and is without charge so that a potential client may meet Bruce, review informed consent documents, ask questions, air concerns and preview issues and goals, without committing to continue therapy.

 In general, Bruce uses documented and accepted general approaches to psychotherapy such as unconditional positive regard, Socratic questioning, and paying careful and unbiased attention to your story and to your feelings about your life.